caniko/BiKiPy/documentation/landing.md

 - Provide a traditional full stack for the analysis of these experiments.

 ## reader
-Data can be loaded with an instance of the `reader.base.BaseReader`. `reader.DeepLabCutReader`, inherits from `BaseReader`, and provides abstractions for 2D [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) data; state of the art package that can perform markerless tracking (2021).
+Data can be loaded with an instance of the `reader.base.BaseReader`. `reader.DeepLabCutReader`, inherits from `BaseReader`, and provides abstractions for 2D [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) data; state-of-the-art package that can perform marker-less tracking (2021).

 ## behavior
 Analysis pipelines for supported experiment designs can be found under `experiment` in their respective module in the `behavior` submodule.
+Implementations of these experiments are split into trials and experiments.
+This structure ensures that trials that belong to one group (experiment), can acquire cross-trial constants directly from its respective experiment object.

+Common analytical methods are available in the classes located in `behaviour.base`.
+These include both experiments and trials.